 The gang is participating in a program sponsored by the Golden Age Dramatic League.
 They present their own fractured version of Quo Vadis?
 (1924).
 Things go from bad to worse when the ...
 See full summary »

-Robert F. McGowan
+Robert A. McGowan

-Allen 'Farina' Hoskins
+Allen 'Farina' Hoskins,

 The gang decides to go camping with a little bear hunting on the side.
 A pair of poachers decides to try and scare them off with a gorilla suit but the gang decides to try and capture the gorilla instead.Written by